Logitar/CMS/backend/src/Logitar.Cms.Infrastructure.SqlServer/README.md

 ﻿# Logitar.Cms.Infrastructure.SqlServer

-Provides an implementation of a relational event store to be used with content management system, Entity Framework Core and Microsoft SQL Server.
+Provides an implementation of a relational event store to be used with Logitar Content Management System, Entity Framework Core and Microsoft SQL Server.

 ## Migrations